About Dr Cath

 Dr Cath is the pseudonym for Dr. Catherine Heffernan who's been a registered Consultant in Public Health on the UK Public Health Register since 2009.
 After 4 years as a consultant in children's public health and interim director of public health, in 2013 she became the Principal Advisor for Commissioning Immunisations and Vaccination Services at Public Health England (London), advising the Director of Public Health and Primary Care Commissioning at NHS England (London).
 She's also a fellow of the Faculty of Public Health, a fellow of the Royal Statistical Society and holds an honorary associate professorship at London School of Hygiene and Tropical Medicine.
 Catherine is a clinical supervisor for GP trainees at NHS England (London) and an educational supervisor for public health registrars at Public Health England (London).
 She is also a professional appraiser on the PHE London Revalidation Programme and a Deputy Faculty Advisor for Faculty of Public Health.

-Catherine has also been an expert committee member on NICE Quality Standards for Improving Vaccination Uptake in under 19s (2016) and a lay member/commissioner representative on NICE Guideline Committee for management of urinary incontinence and pelvic organ prolapse in women.
+Catherine has also been an expert committee member on NICE Quality Standards for Improving Vaccination Uptake in under 19s (2016) and a commissioner representative on the NICE Guideline Committee for management of urinary incontinence and pelvic organ prolapse in women and the NICE Guideline Committee for Pelvic Dysfunction.

 Catherine has written articles on public health topics for a number of magazines including C'llr (2007-2017), Public Health Matters and Public Health Today.
 She's also on the editorial board for Vaccines and Immunology Open Access Journal.